I'm Not Okay (I Promise) [Live] Lyrics

-I never want to let you down or have you go
+I never want to let you down or have you go, it's better off this way.

 I'm not okay